-The Octane LateralX offers 13 different workouts and 30 resistance levels.
+The Octane LateralX offers 15 different workouts and 30 resistance levels.
 The console display gives you a readout of heart rate, pace, speed, time elapsed, calories burned and course profiles on a digital screen.

 The Octane LateralX elliptical, sometimes seen as the LX8000, is getting rave reviews from fitness clubs, magazines and users for its cross training capabilities and wide range of movements.

-It is uniquely designed, offering seated and standing elliptical workouts, 10° of lateral movement and adjustable stride so that you can move not only up and down, but back and forth and side to side for the most complete workout you can get from an elliptical.
+It is uniquely designed, offering reclining and standing elliptical workouts, 10° of lateral movement and adjustable stride so that you can move not only up and down, but back and forth and side to side for the most complete workout you can get from an elliptical.

-Reviews also note that the second set of stationary handlebars allows users to work their glutes and core in a squatting position while using either the lateral or basic up and down movement.
+Reviews also note that the stationary handlebars allow users to work their glutes and core in a squatting position while using either the lateral or basic up and down movement.

-The basic display is perfectly OK, but if money is no object the 15" touchscreen is a nice upgrade that you'll definitely appreciate.
+The basic display is perfectly OK, but if money is no object the 10" touchscreen is a nice upgrade that you'll definitely appreciate.

 It's difficult to compare the Octane LateralX elliptical to others on the market because there isn't another machine like this one.

 It does things no other machine on the market will do, including adjustment of the lateral width as you increase speed to give you an optimal workout on various muscle groups and converging path handlebars for a more efficient upper body workout.

 Its design is flawless and the components are superior quality all the way, which is what we've come to expect from Octane.

-You don't really need any of the add-ons like the television because, quite frankly, the Octane LateralX elliptical can take you from a standard workout to a full-body, gut-clenching routine that will kick your butt – and give you a butt that's never looked better in the process.
+You don't really need any of the add-ons like the television because, quite frankly, the Octane LateralX elliptical can take you from a standard workout to a full-body, gut-clenching routine that will kick your butt – and give you a butt that's never looked better in the process. :)